Toledo Head-on Collision Lawyer

 When determining fault in a head-on collision, the authorities look at who had the right of way.
 They look at stop signs, failure to yield to oncoming traffic, and any red-light, green-light situations, especially in busy locations.

 There are no particular factors that can impact liability.
-Punitive damages can be assigned when the accident involved is a stolen vehicle, there was a hit and run accident, or the driver was under the influence of drugs or alcohol.
+Punitive damages can be assigned when the accident involved is a stolen vehicle, there was a hit-and-run accident, or the driver was under the influence of drugs or alcohol.
 Those are the typical scenarios that could result in punitive damages, which are damages to punish the individual and substantially increase the value of the case.
-A Toledo head-on-collision lawyer can look at the case to help determine and prove fault.
+A Toledo front-end wreck lawyer can look at the case to help determine and prove fault.

-A Toledo head-on-collision lawyer will initially look at the police report.
+A head-on collision lawyer in Toledo will initially look at the police report.
 They look for witnesses and determine if photos or videos are available.
 The attorney also wants to see any statements given to the police officer.
-Many police departments have cameras with video in their cars and individual police officers wear body cameras.
+Many police departments have cameras with video in their cars, and individual police officers wear body cameras.
 The attorney requests the video from the police car or body camera to hear the witnesses talking and see if they try to change their statements.
 The video evidence provides a great deal of information that can preserve the accident scene.

 The attorney obtains all the medical records related to the accident as well as prior medical records.
 They make sure that the injured person is going to the appropriate doctors.
-That does not necessarily mean the doctor the attorney recommended.
+That does not necessarily mean the doctor or the attorney recommended.
 It means doctors are cooperative and handle personal injury cases properly.
-The injured party wants to make sure they have a doctor who is user-friendly, willing to write reports and cooperates with the settlement process.
-Contact a qualified car accident attorney today and know that you are in good hands.
+The injured party wants to make sure they have a doctor who is user-friendly, willing to write reports, and cooperates with the settlement process.

 Contact Us for a Free Case Evaluation